sourcegraph/sourcegraph-public-snapshot/doc/dev/testing.md

 There are default mock responses for queries made in almost every test, which you can extend with object spread syntax if needed.

+`testContext.overrideGraphQL()` can be called multiple times during a test if the response to one or more queries should change, e.g. after an action was taken that causes a change on the backend (see the next section for how to assert those).

 ##### Waiting for a mutation and checking passed variables

-To verify that the client sent a GraphQL mutation to the backend, you can use`waitForRequest()`.
+To verify that the client sent a GraphQL mutation to the backend, you can use `testContext.waitForRequest()`.
 Pass it a callback that triggers the request (e.g. clicking a "Save" button in a form).
 The function returns the variables that were passed to the mutation, which can be asserted with `assert.deepStrictEqual()`.

-Only use `waitForRequest()` for behavior you need to test, not to generally wait for parts of the application to load.
+Only use `testContext.waitForRequest()` for behavior you need to test, not to generally wait for parts of the application to load.
 Whether a query is made for loading is an implementation detail, instead assert and wait on the DOM using `waitForSelector()` or `retry()`.

 ##### Mocking JSContext